cfdlad/iso-build_old/README.md

 ## Motivations

-This is for a Manjaro iso that is ready to go where an internet connection is not reliable.
+This is a custom Manjaro iso that is pre-packaged with additional software.

-It comes packed with additional applications pre-installed.
+It comes packed with additional applications pre-installed and is meant to be a fully featured and usable where an internet connection is not reliable.

 ## Additions to original Manjaro
 The base build is kept as is with only additional software added.
 All the additional softwre are listed below.

 ## My Additional Applications
-kooha               #screen recorder
+### kooha               #screen recorder
-yt-dlp              #video downloader (cli) youtube-dl          #video downloader (cli) scrcpy              #android screen mirror software (cli) aria2               #download manager (cli)
+### yt-dlp              #video downloader (cli)
+youtube-dl          #video downloader (cli) scrcpy              #android screen mirror software (cli) aria2               #download manager (cli)